busterswt/busterswt.github.io/_posts/2019-05-09-gpu-offloading-openstack.markdown

 +-----------------------------------------------------------------------------+
 ```

-Enabling Hardware Acceleration in the Plex server settings and restarting the movie reflected an significant drop in CPU utilization:
+Enabling Hardware Acceleration in the Plex server settings and restarting the movie reflected a significant drop in CPU utilization:

 ![transcode cpu hardware](/assets/images/2019-05-09-gpu-offloading-openstack/transcode-hardware.png)